-If you’d like to recreate our Ikea Hemnes hack, this is what you will need:
+If you’d like to recreate our Ikea Hemnes dresser with cane webbing, this is what you will need:

 * This post contains affiliate links to the exact products and tools we used for this project as well as gifted items.
 As always, we only share products we love and think that you will, too!